dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ### TAFE Courses

+For pros and cons, refer [here](https://github.com/dbak5/CybesecurityResources/blob/main/2CertificationsTrainingDevelopment.md).

+The main ones are (ranked from lowest to highest level):

+- Certificate III in Cybersecurity
+- Certificate IV in Cybersecurity
+- Diploma in Cybersecurity

-The most common course offered is the Certificate IV in Cybersecurity.
-There is also a Certificate III (lower level) or Diploma (higher level).
-Again, these can take 1-3 years, depending on a number of factors (part time, full time etc).
+These can take 1-3 years, depending on a number of factors (part time, full time etc).
+The Certificate IV is the most popular and will more likely land you a job than a Certificate III.
+A Diploma is more advanced and will take longer to complete, but some units may count toward a degree.

-These courses offer more technical, practical and hands on learning.
-If you want to enter a more technical stream (i.e. red or blue team), then these courses may be for you.

-Sometimes these courses are offered for (nearly) free, if you are a state-local.
-You have to pay administration costs, but the course itself is subsidised.

-If you try to do a TAFE course from an interstate institution, you will probably have to pay the full fee which can be over $10,000.

-Fee-free courses are not available to international students.

 ### Keep up to date